NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * Take a look at this [gallery](http://rmarkdown.rstudio.com/gallery.html) of R Markdown documents to see what different kinds of output formats are possible to generate.
 * Take a look at the last page of this [reference](https://www.rstudio.com/wp-content/uploads/2015/03/rmarkdown-reference.pdf) for a list of YAML header options, and what output formats they are available for.

+!!! note "Quick recap"
+    In this section you learned how to set document-wide settings in the YAML header, including document output type and user defined parameters.

 ### Managing and working with R Markdown documents